 - Introduction to the Newtek Connect Pro09:14

 - vMix Use Case - Connecting multiple computers with NDI08:45

 - Live Q&A w/ NDI Engineer Dr. Andrew Cross31:42

 I am an author, coach, and Chief Streaming Officer for the Streamgeeks.
 I also work at PTZOptics, a company that is an industry leader in affordable live streaming technology.
 We host a live show on YouTube Live every Friday and we hope to help the world better understand live streaming and technology it takes to produce amazing video content!

 I host a live show on YouTube Live called "PTZOptics Live" where we review the latest in the live streaming and video conferencing industry.
 This is the basis of our live streaming innovation where you can learn quite a lot of about the industry.

-I have been working in the audio visual industry for 10+ years employed at: Haverford Systems, Conference Room Systems and PTZOptics.
-Each of these companies have kept me involved in designing, building and operating live streaming and video conferencing systems.
+I have worked in the professional audio visual industry for over 10 years.
+Each of the companies I have worked with have kept me involved in designing, building and operating live streaming and video conferencing systems.
 Throughout my career continue to help others in video communication projects.